Dlang-UPB/D-Summer-School/docs/ranges/inf_ranges.md

 Although the range is infinite, by using *take*, we specify that we want to process only the first 10 elements.
 *take* returns a range that is a wrapper implementation over the range that it receives.

+## Practice

+Update our `LinkedList` implementation by making it an infinite range.
+If the range needs to consume more elements than it has - for example, the list was initialized with `initListOfTen` but 15 elements are taken fron it - then `T.init` should be generated and returned on the fly for the missing elements.